Optimal Dose

 Journey Map

-Focussing mainly on the context persona helped me understand the user's physical and emotional state at the moment of the interaction.
+Focusing mainly on the context persona helped me understand the user's physical and emotional state at the moment of the interaction.

 The information about persona, goals, and frustration explained in the Journey Map significantly affected my design decisions.